lilab-bcb/cumulus/docs/scCloud.rst

 	  - "mt-"
 	  - "MT-"
 	* - percent_mito
-	  - Only keep cells with mitochondrial ratio less than <percent_mito>
+	  - Only keep cells with mitochondrial ratio less than <percent_mito> of total counts
 	  - 0.1
 	  - 0.1
 	* - gene_percent_cells